RockefellerArchiveCenter/project_electron/content/transfer-requirements.md

 This document extends the [BagIt specification](https://tools.ietf.org/html/draft-kunze-bagit-14), a hierarchical file packaging format for storage and transfer of arbitrary digital content suitable for disk-based or network-based storage and transfer, developed by the Library of Congress.
 Libraries for this specification are available in many languages including [Java](https://github.com/LibraryOfCongress/bagit-java), [Python](https://github.com/LibraryOfCongress/bagit-python), [PHP](https://github.com/scholarslab/BatItPHP) and [Ruby](https://github.com/topr/bagit).

 A [BagIt Profile](https://github.com/ruebot/bagit-profiles) will be used to validate transfers.
-An example [BagIt Profile for organizational records](organizational-bag-profile.json) as well as [example scripts](example-scripts/) to create and validate bags are available in this repository.
+An example [BagIt Profile for organizational records](organizational-bag-profile.json) as well as [example scripts](example-scripts/) to create and validate bags are available for reference.

 ## Metadata